awsdocs/aws-systems-manager-user-guide/doc_source/about-patch-baselines.md

 # About patch baselines<a name="about-patch-baselines"></a>

-The topics in this section provide information about how patch baselines work in Patch Manager, a capability of AWS Systems Manager\.
+The topics in this section provide information about how patch baselines work in Patch Manager, a capability of AWS Systems Manager, when you run a `Scan` or `Install` operation on your instances\.

 The information in the following topics applies both when you're patching instances on a schedule and patching instances on demand\.